Xenohormone: Regulations

 Regulations on the use of xenohormone-containing substances vary by country.
 In the United States, the Endocrine Disruptor Screening and Testing Advisory Committee was formed in 1996 and developed the Endocrine Disruptor Screening Program (EDSP).
 The EDSP is used by the EPA and other regulatory bodies to screen chemicals such as pesticides and potential environmental pollutants for their effects on the endocrine systems of humans and wildlife.
 Because xenohormones such as BPA have demonstrated health concerns for humans and animals, both the Environmental Protection Agency (EPA) and FDA have conducted research and issued statements and regulations to reduce their impact on public health and the environment.
 In March 2010, the EPA published its Bisphenol A (BPA) Action Plan, which details measures to reduce the impact of BPA on aquatic species.
 Under this action plan, the EPA is considering listing BPA as a substance that may present a significant risk to the environment on the Toxic Substances Control Act Concern List.
-The EU banned pesticides from containing EDCs in the passing of the 2009 Plant Protection Products Regulation as well as the 2012 Biocidal Products Regulation.
+The EU banned pesticides from containing EDCs in the passage of the 2009 Plant Protection Products Regulation as well as the 2012 Biocidal Products Regulation.